facebookresearch/xformers/HOWTO.md

 | --------- | ----------------- | ------------------ | ------------------ |
 | xformers  | 89                | 1182               | 2709               |
 | pytorch   | 155               | 1950               | 4117               |

+#### practical usecase: microGPT

+This repo contains an hommage of sorts to [minGPT](https://github.com/karpathy/minGPT), in the `/examples` folder.
+You can run it with `python3 microGPT.py`, and it uses the model factory described above to reproduce the character-level training as proposed by [this notebook](https://github.com/karpathy/minGPT/blob/master/play_char.ipynb), with everything being implemented in a single file.
+This example will train a model to predict the next character, based on Shakespeare's creations.
+It then runs a quick demo with the model generating a paragraph after being primed with a prompt.
+[Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) handles the training side, xFormers handles the modelling (which you can alter as you see fit), and the minimal dataset is kept mostly as-is.

 ## Extensibility